 Missionary reports from India are filled with the news of amazing “people-movements” to Christ that are apparently taking place all over the country.
-Missionaries I’ve talked to have described their work in these terms: “7000 churches were planted in Kashmir in the last 5 years.”
+Missionaries I’ve talked to have described their work in these terms: “7000 churches were planted in Kashmir in the last five years.”
 “50,000 new believers were baptized in New Delhi last year.”
 “Hundreds of thousands of low-caste ‘Dalits’ (untouchables) are coming to know Christ.”
 We are told that things are happening in India on an “unprecedented scale,” matched only by the opening chapters of the book of Acts.
 Is this for real?
-Let me respond with 3 points.
+Let me respond with three points.

 i.
 Where are the churches?

 A fellow Indian co-laborer in the gospel (who labors in one of the hardest regions in North India) tells me that when he hears Western friends talk about these thousands of churches planted, without blinking, he wryly asks for their address and postal code, so he can go visit at least one of them.
 His point is not that all churches must have a physical address, but that these numbers are reporting phantom churches that don’t exist in reality.

 In short, the numbers are a delusion.
 These so-called “churches” are typically nothing more than a group of three or four people made to gather together once or twice casually.
 They hear a couple of watered-down Bible stories, and vanish into oblivion after that.